Independent Theatre Consultancy

 David Dolan Martin lives in Manchester with his husband, artist Jez Dolan

-Oldham Coliseum Theatre is a producing theatre and a member of Arts Council England’s National Portfolio.
-The Coliseum is a major partner in the urban regeneration programme being developed and delivered by Oldham Council.
-The theatre produces eight original productions each year and a comprehensive programme of participatory work.
+Oldham Coliseum Theatre was a producing theatre and a member of Arts Council England’s National Portfolio.
+The Coliseum was a major partner in the urban regeneration programme being developed and delivered by Oldham Council.
+The theatre produced eight original productions each year and a comprehensive programme of participatory work.
 At the Coliseum David was responsible for business planning, delivery and monitoring, acting as principal liaison with regular stakeholders and investors, including Arts Council England.
+Oldham Coliseum Theatre closed its doors for the last time on 31 March 2023, after losing its primary source of public funding.

 At the Coliseum, David delivered a strategy that diversified income streams, principally through audience development and fundraising, promoting significant organisational growth; he also developed and implemented the theatre’s touring strategy and programmed incoming theatre and events.
-In 2016 he led the development of a new, resilient business model for the company which in turn delivered capital funding for a new Coliseum Theatre.
+In 2016 he led the development of a new, resilient business model for the company which in turn delivered the promise of capital funding from Arts Council England for a new Coliseum Theatre: a project led by and principally funded by Oldham Council.
+Sadly this capital project was cancelled in 2019.

 Community Arts North West is a Manchester-based arts development organisation working with urban communities across Greater Manchester to create access to cultural production for people who are excluded from, or on the fringes of the mainstream.
 CAN is highly regarded for its ground-breaking work which combines rigour of experiential process with the delivery of high-quality productions.
 At CAN David was responsible for financial and business planning and was Acting Chief Executive of the organisation between 2007-08, when the company was delivering 'Exodus' a programme of work with and for refugees and asylum-seekers living within the city-region.